 The FAFSA might feel like an overwhelming step in the college admissions process.
 Here are a few tips to remember as you fill out the FAFSA.

-- The FAFSA assesses 20% of student assets, while the rate is 5.64% for parents.
-Therefore, your parents shouldn’t save college money in accounts belonging to you.
+- The FAFSA assesses 20% of student assets, while the rate is 5.64% for parents—and for all College Savings Plans.
+Therefore, your parents’ savings and savings in College Savings Plans are advantageous over student savings.

 - A student who lives over 50% of time with the parent with lower income will have a lower Expected Family Contribution on the FAFSA.
 The FAFSA does not collect income/home equity/assets from the noncustodial parent.